kwatch/oktest/python/README.txt

 ok (func).raises(error_class[, errmsg=None])
 	Raise AssertionError unless func() raises error_class.
+	Second argument is a string or regular expression (re.compile() object).
 	It sets raised exception into 'func.exception' therefore you can do another test with raised exception object. ::

 	    obj = "foobar"